matyalatte/tuw/docs/Build-on-Windows.md

 -   CMake (**3.25** or later)
 -   Batch files in [`./Simple-Command-Runner/batch_files`](../batch_files)

-> If you won't use Visual Studio 2022, you could need to edit cmake commands in batch files.
+> Edit the variable `GENERATOR` in batch files, if you won't use Visual Studio 2022.
+> You can see the list of available generators with the `cmake -G` command.

 > CMake should be 3.25 or later.
 > Or use [v0.2.3](https://github.com/matyalatte/Simple-Command-Runner/tree/v0.2.3) that supports old cmake versions.